 Two heads are always better than one.
 Get as many ideas as possible from different people to create a huge amount of ways on how to run your event, what virtual retreat games to conduct, and who should be the people involved.
 Here are some tips on how to facilitate a brainstorming session:

+Prepare a proposal and research ahead.
 Don’t come empty-handed.
 Make sure that you have a structured flow of the meeting in mind no matter how informal you want it to be.

+Take notes and be mindful of the time.
 Conversations tend to go overboard, especially when at the peak of a discussion.
 Assign someone to be the moderator and another to record important details from the meeting.

 When deciding where to host your virtual retreat, it’s good to consider the size of your crowd, your budget, and the type of activities that you’ll run.
 Here are some popular video conferencing platforms that you can choose.
 Each comes with a free and paid version.
 Learn more about each platform in our analysis.